 All students must adhere to the KSU Code of Student Conduct.
-In addition, it is important to remember that you are working members of our department and as such, it is expected that you will conduct yourself in a professional manner, in the classroom, and in the laboratory.
+In addition, it is important to remember that you are working members of our department and as such, it is expected that you will conduct yourself in a professional manner both on and off campus, including the classroom and research laboratory.